20 Notable alumni of

 -

 Gerald Raymond McMaster CM is a curator, artist, and author and a Plains Cree member of the Siksika Nation.
-McMaster is a professor at OCAD University and is the adjunct curator at the Remai Modern in Saskatoon, Saskatchewan.
+McMaster is Professor Emeritus of Critical Curatorial Studies and Indigenous Visual Culture Studies.
+He is a former Tier 1 Canada Research Chair and was director of the Wapatah Centre for Indigenous Visual Knowledge at OCAD University.
+He was formerly the adjunct curator at the Remai Modern in Saskatoon, Saskatchewan.

 -